technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

 held was `importid` ("Schlüssel"), `x` ("X-Koordinate ETRS89"), `dtv` ("Durchschnittliche tägliche Verkehrsstärke") or a percentage.
 Offering those as an area produced a silent, wrong sum — and with a single candidate the select is not even shown.
-Layers without a named area column now offer counting only; to change that for one of them, add its column to `areaAttributes`.
+For a layer without a named area column the **"Fläche" button is greyed out rather than hidden**, with a line underneath saying why: a control that vanishes leaves the user looking for it, and one that is greyed out without a reason is worse.
+To give such a layer an area analysis, add its column to `areaAttributes`.

 Because the hits query is free, the feature count is refreshed after every change of the filter and shown before the analysis is started.
 Above